jbbenavidesr/Gaussino/README.md

 # Contributions to the Gauss GitLab project

 When you contribute new or modified code to Gauss ensure to start by getting a copy of the package(s) you need to modify from the branch you intend this code to be for.
-Due to the fact that the majority of people contributing code will want it to be deployed in Sim09, this is the default branch that will be used for your pull and merge requests unless you specify otherwise.
+Due to the fact that the majority of people contributing code will want it to be deployed in Sim09, and you should specify this branch for your pull and merge requests.

 For example if you want to contribute a new generator levels cut for Sim09, once you have your satellite project, you can just check out the package from the Sim09 branch
 ```